Empire Field

 Empire Field was a temporary Canadian football and soccer stadium built at Hastings Park in the Canadian city of Vancouver, British Columbia.
-Located on the site of the former Empire Stadium, the 27,528 spectator venue was constructed to allow a new retractable roof to be installed at BC Place in 2010 and 2011.
+Located on the site of the former Empire Stadium, the 27,528 spectator venue was constructed while a new retractable roof was installed at BC Place in 2010 and 2011.
 Empire Field was home to the Canadian Football League's (CFL) BC Lions for the 2010 and part of the 2011 seasons, and for Major League Soccer's (MLS) Vancouver Whitecaps FC for part of their debut 2011 season.

 The venue was constructed by Nussli Group in three months, cost $14.4 million and opened on June 15, 2010.
 The venue featured 20,500 roofed bucket seats—with the remaining 7,000 being benches—12 luxury suites, a press room, flood lighting and a FieldTurf artificial turf.
 The venue's record attendance are two sell-out matches: for the Lions it occurred in inaugural 2010 regular-season match against the Saskatchewan Roughriders; for the Whitecaps, it was a regular-season match against the Los Angeles Galaxy.
 Dismantling took place in November and December 2011 and the site is now used as a community playing field.

 History

 Empire Field was built on the same lot as Empire Stadium, which was originally built for the 1954 British Empire and Commonwealth Games.
 The 32,375-spectator stadium was used by the Lions from 1954 until 1982.
 For soccer, the venue was used by North American Soccer League's Vancouver Royals from 1967 to 1968 and subsequently by the Vancouver Whitecaps from 1974 to 1982.
 Both the Lions and Whitecaps moved to the newly constructed, then 60,000 seat BC Place for the 1983 season.
 Empire Stadium was demolished in 1993, and the location converted to a community sports park.
 The Vancouver Board of Parks and Recreation opened Empire Bowl on the site on 2003, which consisted of a 5.5 ha lot, costing $2.9 million.
 It had irrigated grass soccer fields, two baseball diamonds and a gravel running track.

-Following a 2007 roof deflation at BC Place, Premier Gordon Campbell announced on the plans to build a retractable roof on the stadium.
+Following a 2007 roof deflation at BC Place, Premier Gordon Campbell announced plans to build a retractable roof on the stadium.
 Stadium owner and operator BC Pavilion Corporation (PavCo) announced on October 23, 2009 that they had signed a fix-cost agreement with PCL Constructors Canada to build a new roof, including the cost of a temporary stadium.
 The construction was financed through a loan from the provincial government to PavCo.
 The decision to build the roof was, according to Whitecaps president Bob Lenarduzzi, "key" to bringing a MLS franchise to Vancouver.
 In 2009, the Whitecaps signed a five-year agreement to play their home matches at BC Place, starting in 2011.